container-storage-interface/spec/spec.md

 Controller Plugin MUST implement this RPC call if it has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
 This RPC is a reverse operation of `ControllerPublishVolume`.
-It MUST be called after all `NodeUnstageVolume` and `NodeUnpublishVolume` on the volume are called and succeed unless the plugin has the `UNPUBLISH_FENCE` capability.
+It MUST be called after both `NodeUnstageVolume` and `NodeUnpublishVolume` on the volume are called and succeed unless the plugin has the `UNPUBLISH_FENCE` capability.
 The Plugin SHOULD perform the work that is necessary for making the volume ready to be consumed by a different node.
 The Plugin MUST NOT assume that this RPC will be executed on the node where the volume was previously used.

 If the plugin has the `UNPUBLISH_FENCE` capability, the CO MAY specify `fence` as `true`, in which case the SP MUST ensure that the node may no longer access the volume before returning a successful response.
 This results in a transition into one of the `QUARANTINE` states where the node must be cleaned up without being able to access the volume like usual.
-This is intended cut off an unreachable node from accessing volumes so those volumes may be safely published to another node.
+This is intended to cut off an unreachable node from accessing volumes so those volumes may be safely published to another node.
 Once in one of the `QUARANTINE` states the volume MAY NOT be published to that node again until appropriate cleanup has happened using `NodeUnpublishVolume` and `NodeUnstageVolume` (if applicable).

 This RPC is typically called by the CO when the workload using the volume is being moved to a different node, or all the workload using the volume on a node has finished.